-Growing plants from seeds pictured on bright packets is great fun, but have you considered the potential for excitement and discovery in collecting and planting unknown treasures from the meadows, overgrown lots, or woods in your school environment?
-Fall is the time when many trees, shrubs and wild plants release their seeds -- making it a good time to explore their many dispersal strategies and collect them for planting in your classroom garden.
+Growing plants from seeds pictured on bright packets is great fun, but have you considered the potential for excitement and discovery in collecting and planting unknown treasures from the meadows, overgrown lots, or woods?
+Fall is the time when many trees, shrubs and wild plants release their seeds -- making it a good time to explore their many dispersal strategies and collect them for planting in your own garden.

 To increase your chances for successful germination, it helps to first think about the needs and adaptations of seeds in the wild.
 Although some seeds produced during the summer or fall will germinate as soon as they disperse from their parent plant, think about the implications, particularly in colder climates, of this behavior.
 If seeds of plants that thrive during the warmer growing season were to germinate when they fell to ground in the fall, the seedlings would likely be killed by the cold winter temperatures.

 Seeds of many wild plants have adaptations that ensure dormancy until conditions are right for successful germination.
 Many actually require a period of cold (winter) temperatures followed by (spring) warmth, to germinate.
 Some seeds have hard seed coats which, during alternate freezing and thawing conditions, will soften up and germinate.
 You can simulate both of these conditions...but first, you'll need to collect seeds.

 Most of the wild plant seeds you collect will be mature or ripe about 4 to 6 weeks after they've flowered.
 You'll have the best chance of success if you harvest seeds when they're ripe.
 A change in fruit color (from green to brown or black), and a sign that they're ready to disperse are indicators that they're mature.

 To collect seeds from cone-bearing trees, harvest cones before they've opened all the way.
 Put each cone in a plastic bag and place it in a warm spot until the seeds can be shaken loose.